awslabs/duvet/design/witness/spec.md

 producer obligations.
 Where an obligation cannot be proven, it is a **named axiom** of the trusted base and MUST be recorded as such.

+One invariant frames all of them:
+**producers deliver facts and never render verdicts.**
+Delivering zero witnesses for an annotation is a fact (possibly with a reason attached, §5.2's not-proof-testable), not a failure; every failure — unwitnessed (W6), undischarged (W1) — is an engine verdict over the delivered set.

 ### 4.1 Closedness {#obligation-closedness}